You Real Foodies will love this story!

 So then Pat wanted us to try some head cheese.
-This is where my sister stepped off the tasting train.
-I’d had head cheese before though and thought it just tasted like sausage.
-Pat’s was even better – his tasted more like a delicious slow-cooked pork roast.
-He said the guys in the back thought I’d also want to try the crispy pig ears.
+Head cheese isn't cheese like you normally know it, this is actually made from the flesh of the pig's head.
+Here's where my sister stepped off the tasting train.
+I'd had head cheese before though and thought it just tasted like sausage.
+Pat's was even better – his tasted more like a delicious slow-cooked pork roast.
+He said the guys in the back thought I'd also want to try the crispy pig ears.
 Yep, you read that right.
-I wasn’t too hip on this, but my sister was out for sure and before the kids knew what it was, they all tried one.
-That left two for me… They weren’t bad, they just taste like a fried food, but the ear was a bit chewy.
+I wasn't too hip on this, and my sister was out for sure, but before the kids knew what it was, they all tried one.
+That left two for me… They weren't bad, they just taste like a fried food, but the ear was a bit chewy.
 Can you believe I was a big girl and did it?

 So this is pork head cheese with crispy pig ears, house made mustard & pickled green tomatoes:

 Here's Pat in the back by his big pots of fat.
 They don't use fryers!